Davarco/AlgoBot/README.md

 **API:**

 The API is designed for optimal use through PyCharm and under an NGROK port tunnel.
-You can also host it locally by running the api.py file (again, from the **root** directory!).
+You can also host it locally by running the api.py file **under mean_reversion** (again, from the **root** directory!).

 The API is hosted at http://apcsalgobot.herokuapp.com/ and provides the following methods: